Social VR’s success depends on humans, not headsets

 The first time anyone demos a HoloLens or Oculus Rift, they’re often astounded at a gut level by the experience of being in an immersive environment for the first time.
 However, the novelty can quickly wear off and leave new users disillusioned by the dearth compelling content in the marketplace.
 This begs the question: how do mixed reality content creators build experiences that will compel users to keep coming back for more?
 After all, without strong user retention, it’s impossible to build a social platform in any medium.

 Yu-kai Chou is the author of Actionable Gamification and an expert on gamification and behavioral design.
-He expands on this point: “VR applications often focus on making the immersive aspect of experience as compelling as possible, while ignoring the core human drives that compel users to return to the experience.
+He expands on this point: “VR applications often focus on making the immersive aspect of experiences as compelling as possible, while ignoring the core human drives that compel users to return to the experience.
 Thus, users will often enjoy a few minutes of novelty, before claiming that they are ‘done’, because there is ultimately no social influence or strategy that incentivizes them to invest further time and energy.”

 Chou continues, “Instead of trying to make VR experiences look as realistic as possible, creators should focus on best practices from game design.
 Does the user have a way of making meaningful choices?
 What options does the user have to express themselves?
 Are there competitive or collaborative ways of gaining social engagement?
 VR can really shine in this context if done correctly, because an immersive social environment enables a deeper level of interactivity involving facial expressions, body movements, and simulated eye contact.
 Empowering users to make meaningful choices of their own can incentivize them to continue investing in the virtual world you’ve created.”